Estate Planning Canada17 Retirement Life Challenges To Consider

 You’ll find flowers blooming and a quiet space to enjoy morning coffee or afternoon tea.

-For them living the simple life is where they are at because their health is not keeping up.
+Living a simple life is where they are because their health is not keeping up.

 Retirement Life And Travel Insurance

-Not only that but my dad told me that he just doesn’t have the energy to pack, fly and make sure the house is secure.
+Also, my dad told me he didn’t have the energy to pack, fly, and secure the house.

 What once was their passion slowly died because getting older doesn’t mean you will be 110%.

-My mum told me over the phone that although travelling was in their retirement life plans they just can’t do it any longer.
+My mum told me over the phone that although travelling was in their retirement plans, they couldn’t do it any longer.

-Shorter day trips works better for them and as we all know there are plenty of places to visit in the UK.
+Shorter day trips work better for them; as we all know, there are plenty of places to visit in the UK.

 Sun Life Go gives people the flexibility to help meet health and financial needs with convenient access to insurance coverage.

-So for now if I want to see my parents we’ll have to travel to the United Kingdom which is fine with us.
+So for now, if I want to see my parents, we’ll have to travel to the United Kingdom, which is fine.

 Retirement Life Planning And Housing

-Both Mrs. CBB and I have talked about where we want to live when we retire as most couples do.
+Mrs. CBB and I have discussed where we want to live when we retire, as most couples do.

-What we have also tossed into the mix is the type of housing we’d want.
+We have also tossed into the mix the type of housing we’d want.

-All of the things that some people fail to register in their minds when socking money away for retirement investing.
+These are all things that some people fail to register in their minds when saving money away for retirement investing.

-Living the dream with the cash to do so is one thing but not being able to physically is another.
+Living the dream with the cash to do so is one thing, but not being able to do so physically is another.

 All Canadians must save space in their retirement life dreams for the negatives and the positives.